Sunday, June 27, 2010

 B: I wonder whether poor Andy was still ‘struggling to keep his feet on the ground’ when he saw the UK once again languishing at the bottom of the scoreboard.

-A: Perfect headphones song – there’s lots happening you might not otherwise pick up.
-This is a very effective slice of whatever era it’s emulating, but while I have great affection for it, you can’t ignore how unsuited it is to the televoting era.
+s a very effective slice of the era it’s emulating, and I have a lot of affection for it, but you can’t ignore how unsuited it is to the televoting era.

 40 Germany

-A: Unlike Even If, this is not only unsuited to the televoting era but to any competition in which you only have three minutes to impress.
-It would likely do better with juries, since it is more than competent, but only slightly, since it’s still not all that engaging.
-Well-produced song that works in its own right, but not for Eurovision.
+A: This is not only unsuited to the televoting era, but to any competition in which you only have three minutes to impress.
+It would likely do better with juries, since it

-V: Funny how I was worried about them sounding odd individually when here it’s their vocals together that don’t work.
+V: I was worried about them sounding odd individually, but it’s their vocals together that don’t work.
 It’s the blonde’s fault, mostly.
 They should have disappeared in that puff of smoke at the end for the full effect.

 41 France

-B: Even with the biography of the song provided by Diggiloo, does anyone really know what it’s about?
-It has to be one of the most arcane things to ever hit the Eurovision stage.
+B: Even with the biography of the song provided, does anyone know what it’s about?
+It has to be one of the most arcane things ever to hit the Eurovision stage.
 I like the line “toi et moi, c’est comme tu sais”, which covers all sorts of bases.

-V: Gosh, the sound mix here is appalling, and the direction is even worse.
-But then the performance is so weird it doesn’t make much difference.
-Full marks to the backing vocalists though for a very difficult job well done.
+V: The sound mix here is appalling, and the direction is even worse.
+Luckily, the performance is so weird that it doesn’t make much difference.
+Full marks to the backing vocalists for a very difficult job well done.

 42 Spain

-B: I love the fact they claim it took 11 people to write this, and you’ve got to tip your hat to any song that starts with a call to do anything doggy style!
+B: I love the fact that they claim it took 11 people to write this.

-A: Decent joke ruined in the telling, which should always have been kept short and to the point.
+A: This is a decent joke ruined in the telling: it should have been kept short and to the point.
 There’s little sense in deconstructing it musically.

 V: Probably the most successful of the year’s novelty entries.
 It raises a smile or two.
-Well, three to be precise.
+[Watches] Three, to be precise.

 43 Serbia